-Sunday is called Father’s Day, but many of us refer to our male parents as Dad or Papa rather than by the more formal “father.”
+Father’s Day falls on the third Sunday in June, but many of us refer to our male parents as dad or papa rather than by the more formal father.
 Why does English have so many names for the same person?
 And where do they all come from?

 What do you call your dad?